stop2go/stop2go/README.md

 res_1kg_output.txt: This file contains information about those stops that change from a stop state to a coding state.

-The output results file (res_output.txt) will have the following fields (separeted by tabulators):
+The output results file (res_output.txt) will have the following fields, separeted by tabulators (information between brackets corresponds to the first line of the example output):

-Chromosome			19Y
+1. Chromosome (19Y)
-Stop position -1		1277
+2. Stop position -1 (1277)
-Stop position			1278
+3. Stop position (1278)
-Trasncript ID			ENST00000426466
+4. Trasncript ID (ENST00000426466)
-Gene ID				ENSG00000163098
+5. Gene ID (ENSG00000163098)
-Gene type 			pc
+6. Gene type (pc)
-Transcript type 		pc
+7. Transcript type (pc)
-Strand 				-
+8. Strand (-)
-Stop ID				Stop2.10.1.2
+9. Stop ID (Stop2.10.1.2)
-Stop codon affected		TGA
+10. Stop codon affected (TGA)
-Base affected			C
+11. Base affected (C)
-Original length			9
+12. Original length (9)
-Extended length			54
+13. Extended length (54)
-Affected allele			A
+14. Affected allele (A)
-Alternative allele		G
+15. Alternative allele (G)
-SNP id				rs34092035
+16. SNP id (rs34092035)
-AFR frequency			0.13
+17. AFR frequency (0.13)
-EUR frequency			0
+18. EUR frequency (0)
-ASN frequency			0
+19. ASN frequency (0)
-AMR frequency			0.02
+20. AMR frequency (0.02)
-Maximum frequency difference	0.13
+21. Maximum frequency difference (0.13)

-Other fields will be added, depending on the arguments used to run stop2go.
+Be aware that fields may be added/changed, depending on the arguments used to run stop2go.